 The wealth of data and learning generated in the first six months will inform new retrofit delivery business models and inform the development of new retrofit policy at a national and city regional scale.

 In addition to the partnership, the project is supported by a number of organisations including: Greater Manchester Community Renewables, Pennine Community Power, My Green Investment, Green Building Store, Ecological Building Services, Eco Merchant, Oldham Council, Bolton Council, Manchester City Council, Salford Council, South Lakes Council and Calderdale Council.

 Recognising the key role of domestic retrofit in reducing carbon emissions, lowering energy bills and improving home comfort and health, the Department of Business, Energy and Industrial Strategy (BEIS) have been reviewing government energy efficiency policy in the ‘able to pay’ sector.

 Having issued a Call for Evidence on Developing a Domestic Retrofit Market in 2017, BEIS have identified a number of barriers to the developing market including a lack of adequately trained supply chain, low trust in the sector from consumers and a reduced awareness the potential for energy efficiency improvements.

-It has now funded six, six months long pilots to explore locally-based projects that might overcome these barriers.
+It has now funded six, six-month long pilots to explore locally-based approaches that might overcome these barriers.